martinber/noaa-apt/README.md

 - Make OSX binaries, I don't have a Mac.
 I should cross-compile or get a virtual machine to work.

+- For some reason the `--debug` does not work when using the GUI.

 ## How it works